Skip to main content

 Decompose rational functions into partial fractions and use the decomposition to integrate, including linear, repeated and irreducible quadratic factors

 A focused answer to the HSC Maths Extension 2 dot point on partial fractions.
-Decomposing proper rational functions over distinct linear, repeated and irreducible quadratic factors, then integrating to logs and arctangents, with verified worked examples.
+Decomposing proper rational functions over distinct linear, repeated and irreducible quadratic factors, the cover-up method, and integrating to logs and arctangents, with verified worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed